 Lunch and Dinner Foods

 Whatever kind of food you eat during lunch and dinner should be rich in protein with some carbohydrates to help regulate watery stools.
-Remember that excessive fats are not allowed during this period.
+Remember that excessive fats may not be well tolerated during this period.
 So, your diet composition can include the following:

 - Chicken broth